evinbsc/Dino-Game/README.md

 # Dino Game

-A simple and fun 2D running game inspired by the Google's Dino Game.
+A simple and fun 2D running game inspired by Google's Dino Game.
 The game involves a dinosaur running through a desert landscape, dodging cacti and flying birds to achieve a high score.

 ## Table of Contents